The Dougy Center: History

-Beverly Chappell founded The Dougy Center in 1982 in tribute to Dougy Turno, who died of a brain tumor at age thirteen.
+Beverly Chappell founded Dougy Center in 1982 in tribute to Dougy Turno, who died of a brain tumor at age thirteen.
 In August 1981, Dougy wrote a letter to psychiatrist and author Elisabeth Kübler-Ross, a pioneer in near-death studies, on the subject of his own death.
 This prompted Kübler-Ross to connect Chappell with Dougy and his family, and Chappell to create support groups for grieving children.
-Despite Kübler-Ross' early influence on the organization, The Dougy Center does not subscribe to the Kübler-Ross model (a series of five emotional stages experienced by survivors of an intimate's death: denial, anger, bargaining, depression and acceptance) and has even expressed skepticism about the model.
+Despite Kübler-Ross' early influence on the organization, Dougy Center does not subscribe to the Kübler-Ross model (a series of five emotional stages experienced by survivors of an intimate's death: denial, anger, bargaining, depression and acceptance) and has even expressed skepticism about the model.

 In June 2009, an unidentified arsonist destroyed the center.
 According to Schuurman, the center suffered three arson attempts previously: a fire burned the professional building three months prior and was followed by the discovery of a soda can filled with flammable liquid, then the burning down of the center's play structure.
 Building and content losses were estimated at $750,000.
 Business and financial records, as well as program materials were lost in the fire.
 The organization spent a year attempting to recover a "fair" insurance settlement, during which the building remained vacant and was subjected to vandalism (stolen copper pipes resulted in a flooded basement).
 Deconstruction and demolition of the building began in May 2010, following receipt of a $1.2 million settlement.
 During the construction of the new center, which began in April 2012, the center operated on Northeast Glisan Street near 22nd Avenue in Northeast Portland and reportedly never cancelled a single support meeting.

 On February 2, 2013, the center hosted a celebration to commemorate the completion and grand opening of its new facility.
 The 11,750-square-foot building, located at its original site on Southeast 52nd Avenue in Portland's Creston-Kenilworth neighborhood, cost $4.5 million and was designed by Scott Edwards Architecture and built by Bremik Construction.
 Donations and the insurance settlement supplied seventy percent of the construction costs.

+Dougy Center was forced to pause in-person sessions upon the arrival of the COVID-19 pandemic, until October 2021.
+In 2022, the organization had 27 employees and an annual budget of approximately $2.2 million.